Hashtag United F.C.: Other teams

 The club currently operates a reserve and development men's side, as well as a number of development men's and women's youth teams.
 The youth section of the club was merged with Forest Glade for the start of the 2020–21 season.

 In April 2020 the club announced that they would have a women's team, Hashtag United Women, from the start of the 2020–21 season as a result of a merger with AFC Basildon.
 The women's team plays in the FA Women's National League, the third tier, and won the Essex County Cup in 2022 defeating Billericay Town 2–1 in the final.
 The Women's team won promotion to Tier 3 after a successful 2022–23 campaign and on 23 March 2024 they clinched their 3rd trophy in as many years by winning the FA Women's National League Cup Final vs Newcastle United, winning 2–1 in front of a record crowd of 3,719 fans at Kenilworth Road, home of Luton Town FC.
-The women's team have since won the Essex County Cup on two more occasions in 2023-2024 and 2024-25 with both emphatic final victories coming against Billericay Town with 7-2 and 8-0 score lines respectively.
+The women's team have since won the Essex County Cup on two more occasions in 2023–24 (beating Billericay Town 7–2) and 2024–25 (beating the same opponents 8–0).
 The club also has one of the most successful eSports teams in the history of eFootball with many titles to their name.
 Their players have also won the ePremier League on two occasions.